wmf76/SoftwareQAAssignment2/README.md

-# SoftwareQAAssignment2 wmf76 William Fisher
+# SoftwareQA Assignment2 wmf76 William Fisher

 This is the github for the second assignment of Software QA.